diegosiao/fiat-sql/README.md

 ## Pillars of Slink

 - Portability;
-- Efficiency first (not developer convenience first);
+- Efficiency first (developer convenience is put after);
 - CQRS orientation;
 - Testability (WIP);

+## Running Demonstration

+- You are going to need Docker and Visual Studio or VS Code;

+1. Clone this repository;
+2. Run `docker-compose up -d --build` on $/source directory;
+3. Open and Run the Solution on $/Slink.sln;